trzsz/trzsz.github.io/ssh.md

 ## Trouble shooting

-- In the Warp terminal, the features like Blocks requires renaming `tssh` to `ssh`.
+- In the Warp terminal, the features like blocks requires renaming `tssh` to `ssh`.
 It is recommended to create a soft link (friendly for updates):

   ```
   sudo ln -sv $(which tssh) /usr/local/bin/ssh